teosweeann/segment_ocr/README.md

 This was developed for a Mac operating system.
 If you need run this on other systems, follow the principles of "Make It Yourself Revolution".

 Install Python 3.12.
+Then navigate to the `segment_ocr` directory and run:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

+You also need tesseract.
+Install `brew` if you don't have it:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+`brew install tesseract`

 Getting Gemma3:
 1. Install Ollama on your computer.